Ericchi/ericchi.moe/content/en/games/ffxiv/erinayukine/_index.md

 &nbsp;

 Around the time I was 8 summers old my family decided to move to [Ul'dah](https://finalfantasy.fandom.com/wiki/Ul'dah) in [Thanalan](https://finalfantasy.fandom.com/wiki/Thanalan) to seek new business opportunities.
-That's where I first met the Sultana, [Nanamo Ul'Namo](https://finalfantasy.fandom.com/wiki/Nanamo_Ul_Namo).
+That's where I first met the Sultana, **Nanamo Ul'Namo**.
 When I heard the news that she spared the life of a good warrior that was unjustly condemned, she immediately became my role model.
 A flame sparked in me and I decided that I too would have protected the people I cared about.
 And so I started learning about magic, the aether and how it could be used to assist the ones in need for help.

 &nbsp;